 OVERVIEW

-Meerendal Wine Farm MTB trails are ideal for beginners wanting their first taste of single-track riding, but the flat landscape makes them perfect for those in search of some endurance training, too.
-All trails are graded from easy to moderate and can be enjoyed by the whole family.
-Distances range from the easy peasy 4.8km Yellow Trail, the moderate 13.1km Green Trail and the 23.4km Blue Trail, which is the main loop and is very manageable for most riders, if you exclude the climb up to Dorstberg and the subsequent descent out of your ride.
+Meerendal Wine Farm MTB trails are ideal for beginners wanting their first taste of single-track riding, but the undulating landscape makes them perfect for those in search of some endurance training, too.
+All trails are graded from easy to moderate and can be enjoyed by the whole family, though the Dorstberg climb can be challenging for less fit riders.

 On your bike